grafana/grafana/docs/sources/variables/templates-and-variables.md

 - `$varname`
   This syntax is easy to read, but it does not allow you to use a variable in the middle of a word.
   **Example:** apps.frontend.$server.requests.count
-- `${var_name}` This syntax is needed when you want to incude variable in the middle of a word expression.
+- `${var_name}` This syntax is needed when you want to interpolate a variable in the middle of an expression.
 - `${var_name:<format>}` Gives you more control over how values are interpolated.
 Read [Advanced variable format options]({{< relref "advanced-variable-format-options.md" >}}) for more detail on all the formatting types.
 - `[[varname]]` Deprecated old syntax, will be removed in a future release.